 Our research indicates that RSI is one of the most useful indicators for trading strategies.
 However, it works best together with a second indicator or variable.
-Filters or additional criteria are needed in order for the RSI to be used in a trading strategy.
+Filters or additional criteria are needed for the RSI to be used in a trading strategy.
 The indicator works best on securities that are mean-reverting.

 If you find this article useful, you might want to have a look at our landing pages for a lot of other trading strategies and edges:

-The Relative Strength Index formula
+The Relative Strength Index formula (RSI)

-The formula reads like this:
+The Relative Strength Index formula reads like this:

 RSI = 100 – (100 / (1+RS))